openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 A non-empty array of credential set queries as defined in (#credential_set_query) that specifies additional constraints on which of the requested Verifiable Credentials to return.

-Note: While this specification does not define additional top-level properties, future extensions MAY define additional properties that modify the behavior of the Wallet when processing the query.
+Note: Future extensions may define additional properties both on the top level and in the rest of the DCQL data structure.
+Implementations MUST ignore any unknown properties.

 ## Credential Query {#credential_query}